-1. Homemaker Services
+1. Homemaker Service

-DHS provides homemaker and assistance services to eligible low-income disabled adults (18 through 59 years of age) who are not eligible for other programs who depend on these services to allow them to live independently in their residences rather than in a more restrictive, costly alternative such as personal care homes or assisted living facility.
-The service's In-Home Specialists assist consumers with light housekeeping, personal care, grooming, errands, making telephone calls, and managing their mail.
-These staff also help consumers address safety issues in their homes, such as reducing tripping hazards, removing rotten foods, and providing reminders about keeping doors and windows locked.
-They also encourage consumers to engage in healthy living practices such as keeping regular doctor appointments; taking medications as prescribed; becoming more active; eating healthy, well balanced meals; and connecting with informal supports.

-Consumers receive an initial and semi-annual in-home assessment to determine their physical and mental health needs and their unique strengths.
-The provider and the consumer create a service plan that details the types and frequency of service, the specific tasks the In-Home Specialist will do, and the tasks that the consumer will receive support in completing.
+DHS will provide homemaker and assistance services to eligible low-income disabled adults (18 through 59 years of age) who depend on these services to allow them to live independently in their residences rather than in a more restrictive, costly alternative such as personal care homes or assisted living facility.
+The service's In-Home Specialists assist clients with light housekeeping, organizing their papers and collected items, personal care and grooming, errands, making telephone calls, and managing mail and bills.
+These staff also help participants address safety issues in their homes, such as reducing tripping hazards, removing rotten foods, and providing reminders about keeping doors and windows locked.
+They also encourage participants to engage in healthy living practices such as keeping regular doctor appointments, taking medications as prescribed, becoming more active, eating healthy, well balanced meals, and connecting with informal supports.
+Clients receive an initial and annual in-home assessment to determine their physical and mental health needs and their unique strengths, and the provider and the client create a service plan that details the types and frequency of service, the specific tasks the In-Home Specialist will do, and the tasks that the participant will receive support in completing.